 Chief Councillor Tim Flannery speaks to journalists about the health impacts of coal.
-Media highlights From highlighting increasing bushfire risk, to putting big policies in perspective and painting a picture of the coming clean energy future, here's a small sample of the more than 15,000 stories we put in the media.
+Media highlights From highlighting increasing bushfire risk, to putting big policies in perspective and painting a picture of the coming clean energy future, here's a small sample of the thousands of stories we put in the media.
+Australia suffers most extreme warming